Titantek/ada-outlier-datastory/content.md

 For most of them, one main category is followed by more precise subcategories.
 For example, the mixed-breed dog article has the main category "Science", first subcategory "Biology" and second subcategory "Mammals".
 For simplicity, we will keep only the first category, i.e. the main one.
 You can take a look at the distribution of those main categories here.

-Second, we notice that among the 4598 articles, some have more than 1 main category: we count 590 articles with 2 main categories and 8 articles with 3.
-It complicates our analysis.
-To keep things simple, we will impose rules on which main category we think is the most important for the article considered.
-For this, we have created a partial ordering in the categories, based on what we could observed.
-The reasoning is explained on this page.
-HERE:: insert link to partial ordering page.

 <!--

 First, what do the categories look like?
 For most of them, one main category is followed by more precise subcategories.
 For example, the mixed-breed dog article has the main category "Science", first subcategory "Biology" and second subcategory "Mammals".
 For simplicity, we will keep only the first category, i.e. the main one.
 You can take a look at the distribution of those main categories here.
 HERE::\<insert image of Einstein the dog\>

 HERE:: more analysis?